mwangdakota/pages-uswds-jekyll/pages/apply/get-started.md

       </div>

       <div class="apply-timeline__desc apply-timeline__block--expanded">
-        <p>If your project pitch is accepted complete these steps.
+        <p>If you are invited to submit a proposal,  complete these steps.
 We offer multiple submission windows, but proposals
           can be submitted anytime.</p>
       </div>